Rockefeller Center is a magnificent complex whose architecture, public works of art, and history.

 C - Top of The Rock lobby/Crystal Chandelier

 Before you reach the main plaza pause for a moment to step inside the grand atrium at the entrance of Top of The Rock observation deck to see "Joie", a breathtaking 3 story cascading chandelier by artist Micheal Hammers.

-Continue towards 5th ave to the main plaza and cross the street to the left, between 50th & 51st St.
+Continue towards 5th Ave to the main plaza and cross the street to the left, between 50th & 51st St.

 D - The Bank of America Building

 This building was originally built as the Associated Press Building and the entrance artwork reflects the building's original purpose.
-“News”, a giant stainless steel bas-relief by Isamu Noguchi named "News").
+A giant stainless steel bas-relief by Isamu Noguchi named "News").